2012 Stephen F. Austin Lumberjacks football team

 The 2012 Stephen F. Austin Lumberjacks football team represented Stephen F. Austin State University in the 2012 NCAA Division I FCS football season.
 The Lumberjacks were led by sixth-year head coach J. C. Harper and played their home games at Homer Bryce Stadium.
 They were a member of the Southland Conference.
 They finished the season 5–6, 4–3 in Southland play to finish in a tie for fourth place.

-Stephen F. Austin Radio Network

-All Lumberjacks games will air on KTBQ 107.7 FM and can be listened to online.

 Before the season

 CFPA nominees

 Senior wide outs Gralyn Crawford and Cordell Roberson were both named to the 2012 College Football Performance Awards (CFPA) watch list.
 Senior quarterback Brady Attaway was also named to the watch list.